msambridge/InversionPracticals/README.md

 # Inversion Course Practicals

-This is a part of the inversion course in ANU.
+This is a part of the inversion course.
 You can either run the notebooks from [Colab](https://colab.research.google.com/) or run them locally in your own machine.

 ## Table of contents